 The SPRFMO Secretariat shall provide logistical support and information to the Review Panel but shall not form part of this Panel.

-The Review Panel shall take decisions decide by consensus.
+The Review Panel report and conclusions/recommendations shall be by consensus.
 In the event consensus cannot be reached, individual members of the Panel may include their views in the Panel's report.

 Timeline